6 Ways To Cleanse The World

 3. BECOME A "MINIMALIST"

 "If you know you have enough you are truly rich."

-Please explore "minimalism".
-It can literally save you a fortune and will help to reduce the destructive toll that "consumerism" is having on the planet!
+Please explore "minimalism" because it can literally save you a fortune, and it will help you to "walk lightly on the Earth"!

 4. VOTE WITH YOUR DOLLAR

 A lot of importance is put on "who" we vote for, but not "what" we vote for...

 Anytime that we buy something we are increasing the public demand for it.
 (If people start buying more meat it means that